 Skip to content

-Antoinette Oglethorpe author of the COMPASS Journal blog, wearing a black shirt and blue jeans, sits smiling on a white sofa with magazines and papers spread out in front of her in a bright, minimalist room.
+A woman with straight brown hair, wearing a black shirt and blue jeans, sits on a white sofa, smiling and holding open magazines on her lap in a bright, minimalist room.

 The Compass Journal: Navigating Careers & Leadership